JSagueFlo/django_api_test/README.md

 This endpoint uses rest_framework package utilities in order to parse data from the database

 ### GET raw/test/
 This endpoint just serializes raw model data from database
+This is a simple function returning an HttpResponse, please note that this can be done using Class-based views aswell

 ### GET raw/test2/
 This endpoint parses model data values from database and returns it as a list of objects
+This is a simple function returning a JsonResponse, please note that this can be done using Class-based views aswell

 ## Setting up the enviroment
 **Note:** The enviroment setup must be done **outside** the project directory